kevonc/kevonc.github.io/_posts/2020-12-08-how-directing-my-mind-got-me-to-my-goal-in-14-days-not-smart.md

 My bodyweight went from 154 lbs to 149 lbs.
 A mere 3.2% lighter, that's perfect as I didn't want to lose too much weight.

-I was impressed by the progress I made, and this challenge taught me an important life lesson.
+14 days turned into 6 weeks, and it is still going today.
 The success of the past 6 weeks made me realize the power of goal-setting, progression, and motivation.
 And I started thinking about why it went so well.

 I decided to answer some of my inner questions:
 - How did a 14 days challenge turn into a 6 weeks thing and it is still going on in my life right now?